bukped/gis/README.md

 1. Select a place in Bandung City (Public Place, Government Place, Edu Place)
 2. Create 10 poligon type in that place store in bandung folder, save it ad geojson format and rename it to placename.json
 3. Insert it into mongo db provided by lecturer using mongo compass https://www.mongodb.com/products/compass
-4. Pull request with subjkect : [class]NPM-Name
+4. Pull Request Subject : 8-KELAS-NPM-NAMA
 5. Go home

 ## Chapter 2